Energy in Ukraine: History

+When Ukraine was part of the Soviet Union, large energy systems were constructed to meet the needs of industry and to provide redundancy in case of a war with NATO, and after independence it relied on cheap energy from Russia.
+Since the fall of Yanukovych, governments have tried to integrate with energy in the EU, before the full scale invasion there were mostly monopolies.

-In 2011, Ukraine joined the European Energy Community, however there has been slow progress on implementing European energy regulations.
+In 2011, Ukraine joined the European Energy Community, but there has been slow progress on implementing European energy regulations.
 Energy infrastructure is somewhat resilient due to overbuilding by the Soviet Union.

 Fossil fuel subsidies were USD 1.6 billion in 2021.

 Heating

 District heating has been attacked and significantly damaged.
 In 2024 the International Energy Agency (IEA) wrote about heat supply to Ukraine’s major cities.
 “Most attacks on heating infrastructure have occurred in regions close to the front lines.
 The Kharkiv region is now without large-scale heat generating capacity and other frontline regions – particularly Chernihiv, Donetsk, Zaporizhzhia, Sumy and Mykolaiv – have suffered severe damage to their heat generation capacities.
 Heat supply is also at risk in Ukraine’s capital, Kyiv.”

 Efficiency and demand response

+As of 2025 it is much less energy efficient than the EU.
 In 2024 the IEA recommended engaging consumers in energy saving and demand response, while continuing investments in energy efficiency.
 They said that “a social tariff that safeguards a certain volume of consumption at subsidised rates, after which consumers pay a higher price, would help to incentivise efficient practices and investments, supported by public information campaigns that advise on energy efficiency measures for immediate impact as well as longer-term gains.
 Lowering the default temperature for district heating can also provide quick savings.”